-- Recognition of comments received from Transport Canada. - Systematic utilization of the age of road infrastructure. - Transparent and justifiable procedure. - Compatibility with other cost estimation assumptions. - Provision for changing the average age of main road infrastructure components by geographical regions.
+- Recognition of comments received from Transport Canada. - Systematic utilization of the available data on the age of road infrastructure. - Transparent and justifiable procedure. - Compatibility with other cost estimation assumptions. - Provision for changing the average age of main road infrastructure components by geographical regions.